Airtura

 Any commercial airline with a publicly trackable flight number.
 That covers virtually all major and regional carriers worldwide.

 Not yet. iOS approval pending.
-Awaire is currently a web app that works on any phone or browser right now.
+Airtura is currently a web app that works on any phone or browser right now.
 Beta users get early access at launch.

 Take it on your